 - Use either or both of your reusable recycling bags for paper and packaging that held dry products (shoes, crackers, etc.).
-Corrugated cardboard that does not fit in this bag can be flattened, cut into smaller pieces, and stacked between recycling containers.
+Corrugated cardboard that does not fit in this bag can be flattened, cut into pieces smaller than 30 x 30 inches (76 x 76 cm), and stacked between recycling containers.

-- Use your existing dark blue box for containers (plastic, aluminum, steel, etc.) and paper packaging that contained liquids when sold (coffee cups, milk cartons etc.).
+- Use your existing dark blue box for containers (plastic, aluminum, steel, etc.) and paper packaging that contained liquids when sold (coffee cups, cartons, etc.).

-- Use your new light blue box for non-deposit glass bottles and jars.
+- Use your light blue box for non-deposit glass bottles and jars.

 If you regularly have more recycling than your boxes can accommodate, you might want to purchase another, as long as the container is similar in size and shape to your existing one.
 Most hardware stores carry blue boxes of different sizes and you can purchase additional containers by contacting GFL Environmental at firstname.lastname@example.org or 604-529-4011.